 Your business is a dynamic, evolving organization, so it make senses for your software to adapt and grow with your company as well and not remain static.
 If you do anticipate your company growing at a fast rate, here are a number of ways custom software can help make your business more scalable:

 - Increased productivity.
-Programs that are specifically designed with your needs in mind can enable your team to work faster and smarter.
-You can create one comprehensive technology platform as opposed to using multiple different programs.
-An integrated platform can yield major efficiency gains since all the data is one place and users do not have to switch between different websites as part of their workflow.
+Software that is specifically designed with your needs in mind can enable your team to work faster and smarter.
+You can create one comprehensive technology platform as opposed to using multiple different software applications.
+An integrated platform can yield major efficiency gains since all the data is one place and users do not have to switch between different websites or applications as part of their workflow.

 - Competitive advantage.
 When you rely on the same off-the-shelf software as your rival does, it is that much more difficult to outperform them.
 By designing your own technology that is ideally suited for your specific business operations, you can garner a competitive advantage relative to your competitors.
 That advantage grows as you invest more heavily in your proprietary systems.

 - Faster reaction time.
-To build great custom software, you must first hire a stellar software development team.
+To build great custom software, you must either have a capable internal development team or hire a software development team externally.
 Once that team is in place, they can build a variety of products, tools, and systems.
 As your business needs change and as your industry evolves, being able to quickly shift technology strategies can mean the difference between market dominance and obsolesces.

 Despite its initial costs, custom software is well worth the resources it requires if you are hoping to build a business of meaningful scale.
-Building your own software that is specifically tailored to your company’s needs, as well as focused on scalability and efficiency, can help mean the difference between offering a commoditized service and offering a highly differentiated one at a better price.
+Building your own software that is specifically tailored to your company’s needs, as well as focused on scalability and efficiency, can help mean the difference between offering a commoditized service and offering a highly differentiated one that changes with your market.